Chad Wolf: 2020 deployment of federal forces

 In July 2020, Wolf sent about 100 federal agents dressed in camouflage and tactical gear to Portland, Oregon, to help guard the federal courthouse, where they used tear gas on protesters who threw fireworks, frozen water bottles and balloons filled with paint and feces, breaking courthouse windows and setting parts of the courthouse on fire multiple times.
 Agents also used unmarked vehicles to detain and remove protesters, and the protesters later produced several videos showing that the agents did not identify themselves as law enforcement, although DHS said the agents identified themselves.
 Legal observers called this "abduction" and "kidnapping".

 Oregon Governor Kate Brown called the actions an "abuse of power" and accused Wolf of "provoking confrontation for political purposes".
 Portland Mayor Ted Wheeler called it "an attack on our democracy".
 Wolf alleged the protesters were a "violent mob" and "violent anarchists".
 The New York Times reported that an internal DHS memo presented to Wolf before the deployment said the federal agents in question had not been specifically trained in riot control or mass demonstrations.
 Wolf was criticized for taking unauthorized photographs inside the courthouse, contrary to local and national court policy.

 Tom Ridge, the first head of DHS, sharply criticized the deployment, saying, "The department was established to protect America from the ever-present threat of global terrorism.
 It was not established to be the president's personal militia."
 Ridge, the former governor of Pennsylvania, added that it would be a "cold day in hell" before he would have consented as a governor to such a deployment.

 In a July 21 press conference, Wolf defended the deployment of officers in unmarked military-style uniforms, saying they had identifying numbers on their shoulders.
 But former Trump administration DHS spokesman David Lapan disputed that the officers are easy to identify, saying, "People like me, who served a long time, have to look very long and hard to figure out who these people are.
 For the average citizen, it looks like the military is being used to suppress American citizens.
 Even if that's not the case, and this is law enforcement, it creates the impression that the military is being used."
 In a Fox News interview on the same day, Wolf claimed it was necessary for the federal government to "proactively arrest individuals".

+The Heritage Foundation

+In February 2021, following the end of the Trump administration, Wolf joined The Heritage Foundation as a visiting fellow and published several papers that year before leaving the foundation.